PSKWak/Multiple-Linear-Regression-Monte-Carlo-Simulation-/README.md

 capture the assumed data-generating process, with a simpler Reduced Model and a more complex Enlarged Model.
 By evaluating model performance over 5000 simulations, I aim to determine which criterion is more effective in identifying the correct model.
+## Methodology used for Data Generation

+In each simulation, we generated a dataset containing three covariates X1,X2, and X3, based on the following conditions:
+Covariates X1 and X2
+The covariates X1 and X2 were generated from a joint normal distribution with
+parameters:
+1.σx =0.85
+2. ρ=0.85
+3. β = [1, −1.4,0.6,0.2, −0.2,1]
+4. σe =1

+X3 is a binary variable with two levels, A and B, defined as:
+1. X3 = A if X1 < 0
+2. X3 = B if X1 ≥ 0
+Each of the 5000 simulations was conducted with a sample size of 750.

 ## Results